 In our work with elders, whether planning estates or helping with Medicaid asset protection, I’ve learned to detect gratitude in the lives of my clients.

 Dorothy is an elder client who came to us because she knew she was going to need to move to a long-term care facility soon.
 She wanted to express her gratitude to her daughter in a tangible way and heard about the “Five Year Lookback.”
 Sue has been driving Dorothy to medical appointments, visiting, making meals, doing housekeeping and so much more.
 Even though Dorothy has four children, she began to mist up when she talked about Sue.
 The others were out of state and rarely visited.
-Dorothy explained that she knew Sue’s help afforded her the freedom to stay at home much longer.
+Dorothy explained that knew Sue’s help afforded her the freedom to stay at home much longer.
 While she was finally ready to make the big move, she wanted to protect funds for Sue and her other children.
-At our meeting, Dorothy learned of legal and proper ways she could show her gratitude to her family.
+At our meeting Dorothy learned of legal and proper ways she could show her gratitude to her family.

 Bob and Marion are the parents of three.
 Their youngest son, Tommy, is developmentally disabled and though he is now 50 years old, he has never lived independently.
 When Bob and Marion visited with us, they explained how devastated they were when Tommy was born but how they were later grateful that he came into their lives.
 Tommy brought them a lifetime of joy and fulfillment.
 As with many parents of dependent adult children, they expressed concern about dying before Tommy.
 Someone told them to leave Tommy out of their estate plan to avoid Medicaid issues.
 Marion told us that the other children loved Tommy and would do anything for him, but they had busy lives of their own.
-At our office, Bob and Marion learned that they could make a plan that included Tommy without creating Medicaid problems, and that would protect him as well as the other children.
+At our office what to expect Bob and Marion learned that they could make a plan that included Tommy without creating Medicaid problems, and that would protect him as well as the other children.